Holt

 Gresham's is a boarding school (now co-educational)

 which was founded in 1555 by Sir John Gresham.
-The school's theatre is now

-called the 'Auden Theatre'.
-Both poets later went on to
+Gresham's School Both poets later went on to

 study at Oxford University and became part of a